 Choose an Experienced Real Estate Lawyer to Pursue a Viable Legal Strategy

 The seasoned attorneys at Peterson, Martin & Reynolds LLP have experience with public agencies looking to use eminent domain to seize property without paying fair compensation.
 Our attorneys work hard to ensure that our client’s rights are protected and that they obtain just compensation.
-To request your free, no-obligation consultation, call us at (415) 849-2564 or complete this online form.
+To request your comprehensive consultation, call us at (415) 849-2564 or complete this online form.